Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Methodology

 \subsection{Interview methodology}

-To explore the ways audit practitioners are using tools---and what challenges they face---we conducted {\nInterviews} interviews with a total of {\nParticipants} audit tool builders and practitioners, representing diverse backgrounds such as engineering, law, journalism, advocacy, policy, and academia in North America ($N=22$) and Europe ($N=5$) (Table~\ref{tab:sample}).
-Participants for the interviews were recruited with convenience sampling and snowball sampling---we began by contacting practitioners in our professional networks who had conducted notable AI audit work and were active in AI audit communities.
-Occasionally, participants were referred us to by a colleague or professional contact at another organization.
-Our sample encompassed both \emph{internal} and \emph{external} auditors employed by for-profit tech companies, AI startups, research \& civil society non-profits, universities, and government agencies.
+We conducted {\nInterviews} interviews with a total of {\nParticipants} audit tool builders and practitioners, representing diverse backgrounds such as engineering, law, journalism, advocacy, policy, and academic research across North America ($N=22$) and Europe ($N=5$) (Table~\ref{tab:sample}).
+These practitioners have all participated in internal or external audit work; many have also built tools for AI auditing.
+We used purposive sampling and snowball sampling methods to recruit participants.
+We began by contacting practitioners in our professional networks who had conducted notable AI audit work and were active in AI audit communities.
+Occasionally, participants were referred to us by a colleague or professional contact at another organization.
+Our sample encompassed both \emph{internal} and \emph{external} auditors employed by for-profit tech companies, AI evaluation startups, research and civil society non-profits, universities, and government agencies.

 Interviews followed a semi-structured format and lasted 30--60 minutes.
-Our questions centered on the specific tools and methods practitioners built or employed and 2) common obstacles and unmet needs encountered in their development and use.
+Our questions centered on 1) the specific tools and methods practitioners built or employed and 2) common obstacles and unmet needs.
 (The full interview protocol is included in Appendix~\ref{app:protocol}.)
 Participants had the option to remain anonymous and skip questions at their discretion, though none skipped a question.
 Our protocol was approved by three university IRBs.
 To analyze the interview data, we transcribed each interview and annotated the transcripts with manual codes.
 Our coding approach followed an inductive methodology, allowing patterns and themes to emerge from the data \citep{wolcott_transforming_1994, glaser_discovery_2017}.
 We employed a combination of descriptive coding, which captured the content of the interviews, and values coding, which captured the attitudes and beliefs expressed by participants.
 Through collaborative sessions and memo writing, we organized these codes and related quotes into key insights, presented in \S\ref{sec:results}.